Looking for the best things to do in Istanbul?

 The Istanbul Spice Bazaar, also known as The Egyptian Bazaar was built in 1660 with revenue from the Ottoman Eyalet in Egypt.

-There are nearly 100 shops in the Spice Bazaar selling not just spices, but sweets, teas and a plethora of other exotic foods and trinkets.
-It is easy to become overwhelmed with the heady aromas and buzzing market atmosphere.
+There are nearly 100 shops in the Spice Bazaar selling spices, sweets, teas, and many other exotic foods and trinkets.
+It is easy to become overwhelmed by the heady aromas and buzzing market atmosphere.

 Buy Authentic Turkish Delight